calemyers723/cardano-foundation/_posts/2017-10-12-cardano-help-desk-tour-arrives-in-tokyo.md

 author: michael_parsons
 ---

 The launch of Cardano brings to an end an exciting first phase of development for us at IOHK, after more than a year spent planning and developing the technology.
 Now we’ve handed the product over to users and they are getting to know how it works.
-Using new software can be tricky - some people won’t need any help, but there will be those who need a little assistance.
+Using new software can be tricky - some people won’t need any help, but there will be those who need a little assistance<!--break-->.
 To make sure that people know how to use the software and aren’t experiencing any problems, IOHK and Cardano Foundation organised a help desk tour around Japan.
 As far as we know, this is the first time there has been a customer service tour for a cryptocurrency.

 Over two weeks, starting from the end of September, the team visited five cities in Japan: Osaka, Nagoya, Fukuoka, Hiroshima and Tokyo, where we are holding three days of seminars.